-FSMA the FDA Food Safety Modernization Act is the most exhaustive reform of food safety laws in the US in more than 70 years.
+The US Food and Drug Administration's (FDA) Food Safety Modernization Act (FSMA) is the most exhaustive reform of food safety laws in the US in more than 70 years.
 The Act was signed into law by President Obama on January 4, 2011.
-It primary aim is to ensure the U.S. food supply is safe by shifting the focus from responding to contamination to preventing it.
+Its primary aim is to ensure the US food supply is safe by shifting the focus from responding to contamination to preventing it.

 FSMA focuses more on preventing food safety issues rather than relying on reacting to problems after they occur.
-The law also provides FDA with new enforcement authorities designed to achieve higher rates of compliance with prevention- and risk-based food safety standards and to better respond to and contain problems when they do occur.
-The law also gives FDA important new tools to hold imported foods to the same standards as domestic foods and directs FDA to build an integrated national food safety system in partnership with state and local authorities.
+The law also provides the FDA with new authority for enforcement designed to achieve higher rates of compliance with prevention- and risk-based food safety standards, and to better respond to and contain problems when they do occur.
+The law also gives the FDA important new tools to hold imported foods to the same standards as domestic foods and directs the FDA to build an integrated national food safety system in partnership with state and local authorities.

 How to get the Additional Module

-To arrange adding this Additional Module to your audit, or if you have any questions and would like to discuss the Additional Module in more detail please contact us.
+To arrange adding this Additional Module to your audit, or if you have any questions and would like to discuss the Additional Module in more detail, please

 FSMA, through BRC Certification

-To assist all BRC Food certificated sites BRC Global Standards commissioned The Acheson Group (TAG) to assess the BRC Global Standard for Food Safety Issue 7 against the final rule for Preventative Controls for Human Food.
-The results of the analysis show that certification to the BRC Global Standard for Food Safety Issue 7 is almost in complete alignment with the expectations in FSMA.
+To assist all sites certificated against the BRC Global Standard for Food Safety, BRC Global Standards commissioned The Acheson Group (TAG) to assess Issue 7 of the Standard against the final rule for Preventive Controls for Human Food.
+The results of the analysis show certification to the BRC Global Standard for Food Safety Issue 7 is almost in complete alignment with the expectations of the Food Safety Modernization Act.

 FSMA Key Dates

-The FSMA BRC Connection for BRC Certificated Sites
+The FSMA BRC Global Standards connection for BRC Global Standards certificated sites.

-The webinar will define the comparison between the Global Standard for Food 7, FSMA Preventative Controls, and how the addendum for certificated sites will work, including audit timelines, protocol and site guidance in satisfying the FSMA PC requirements.
-This will allow BRC certificated sites to get an advanced start in understanding and utilizing the BRC FSMA protocol.
+The webinar will define the comparison between the BRC Global Standard for Food Safety Issue 7, FSMA Preventive Controls, and how the addendum for certificated sites will work, including audit timelines, protocol and site guidance in satisfying the FSMA Preventive Controls requirements.
+This will allow BRC Global Standards certificated sites to get an advanced start in understanding and using the BRC Global Standards FSMA protocol.

-The FDA has engaged the Illinois Institute of Technology to develop a recognized training course to satisfy the requirements around the PC Qualified Individual, including gaining a full understanding of the regulations around the Preventative Controls for Human Food.
+The FDA has engaged the Illinois Institute of Technology to develop a recognized training course to satisfy the requirements around the Preventive Controls Qualified Individual, including gaining a full understanding of the regulations around the Preventive Controls for Human Food.

-The BRC HARPC course will cover the similarities and differences between requirements of the BRC Food Standard and FSMA’s Preventive Controls rule.
-BRC HARPC is not a substitute for FDA’s Preventive Controls course.
-HARPC encompasses far more in the way of food safety assessment and control, than a traditional HACCP plan.
+BRC Global Standards HARPC course is not a substitute for the FDA’s Preventive Controls course.
+HARPC encompasses far more in the way of food safety assessment and control than a traditional Hazard Analysis and Critical Control Points (HACCP) plan.